webexone/webexone.github.io/_pages/AgentSupervisorExperience.md

 ## Desktop Login Process

-- To Login to the Agent Desktop, launch Google Chrome and to the URL: [https://desktop.wxcc-us1.cisco.com](https://desktop.wxcc-us1.cisco.com)
+- To Login to the Agent Desktop, launch Google Chrome and navigate to the URL: [https://desktop.wxcc-us1.cisco.com](https://desktop.wxcc-us1.cisco.com)

-> **Note: Please Google Chrome as the browser to use the all new WebRTC Voice Option**
+> **Note: Please use Google Chrome as the browser to take advantage of the all new WebRTC Voice Option.**

 > Tip: You can also find this link under Control Hub: [admin.webex.com](https://admin.webex.com) > Contact Center > Settings